EHC & Sexual Health

 Signposting Information (Kirklees)

 Locala offer a free and confidential service providing contraception and STI (sexually transmitted infection) care in clinics across Huddersfield and Dewsbury.
-See https://www.locala.org.uk/services/sexual-health/.
+See https://www.locala.org.uk/services/sexual-health/ for details.

-Patients can make an appointment in Kirklees (or get advice about a drop-in session) by calling 030 3330 9981.
+Patients can make an appointment in Kirklees (or get advice about a drop-in session) by calling 030 3330 9981 or appointments can be made online via the link above.

 Safeguarding Links & Information (Kirklees)